Rates FAQs

 How are my rates calculated?

 Your rates are based on your property valuation and rating category.
 Properties are categorised as either Residential, Business or a business sub-category (Manly CBD, Warringah Mall, Warriewood Square, Strata Storage Units), or Farmland based on the property’s characteristics and use.
+Business properties within the Manly and Balgowlah business centres also pay an additional Special Rate to fund higher levels of service and specific works within these business centres.

 Search for your property’s valuation and rating category.

 For each rating category we set an ad valorem rate (an amount of cents charged for every $1 of land value) and a minimum rate where appropriate.
-Your rates will be the higher of the minimum rate or your land value multiplied by the ad valorem rate (divided by 100 to convert the rate from cents to dollars).
+Your rates will be the higher of the minimum rate or your land value multiplied by the ad valorem rate.
+Special Rates are also calculated based on your land value multiplied by an additional ad valorem rate.

 Rates are set by the Council each year through our annual budget process, with changes in total rates income capped by the IPART's rate peg (based on their measure of price and productivity changes over a year for an average Council).